-Dr Hardy is an historian and social worker and has a strong committment to cultural heritage and historical research of the Hunter region, collaborating and engaging with various cultural groups to develop new knowledge.
-Her key research interests are in Newcastle's 'Coal River', Australian 'asylums', health history, and the cultural heritage and well-being relationship.
-Currently she is researcher and administrative officer for the University's Coal River Working Party, developing the NewcastleWOW App a collaborative project between the University of Newcastle and the National Trust of Australia (NSW).
-She has continued her current research interests in the association of historical research, archival sources and new digital media.
+Dr Hardy is an historian and former social worker and has a strong commitment to cultural heritage and historical research of the Hunter region.
+She collaborates and engages with community and cultural groups to develop new knowledge, specialising in archival research.
+Her key research interests are Newcastle's 'Coal River', 'asylums' in Australia, health history, and association between cultural heritage and well-being.
+Currently she is research assitant on the University of Newcastle's 50 year commemorations, and Administrative Officer for the University's Coal River Working Party.
+In 2014 she developed content for the NewcastleWOW App that is currently under construction with developers, this is a collaborative project between the University of Newcastle and the National Trust of Australia (NSW).
+Ann is also chief Research Assistant for Associate Professor Marguerite Johnson's 'Antipodean Antiquities' project to be launched shortly.

 - Doctor of Philosophy, University of Newcastle, 06/03/2014

 - Bachelor of Social Work, Charles Sturt University, 22/04/1988

 - Graduate Diploma in Applied Heritage Studies, Curtin University of Technology, 09/02/2007